SovereignCloudStack/website/_i18n/en/_posts/blog/2023-11-10-confidential-computing-in-digital-sovereign-environments.md

     <figcaption>XFSC Architecture Overview</figcaption>
 </figure>

 The architectural overview shows the various microservices involved in the XFSC.
-Confidential Computing for the Organizational Credential Manager (OCM) allows to attest running code of OCM before sending secrets and enables to keep secrets confidential while processing further activities in XFSC.
+Confidential Computing for the Organizational Credential Manager (OCM) allows one to attest to the running code of OCM before sending secrets.
+It enables one to keep secrets confidential while processing further activities in XFSC.